-- Coherent exclusive read and write transfers - Coherent locked read and write transfers - Optimized coherent read and write transfers when byte strobes are not all set.
+- Exclusive read and write transactions to coherent memory - Locked read and write transactions to coherent memory - Optimized coherent read and write transfers when byte strobes are not all set.

 As a consequence, it is not possible to use the LDREX/STREX mechanism through the ACP to gain exclusive access to coherent memory regions, which are marked with AxUSER[0] = 1 and AxCACHE[1] = 1.